DQNEO/rsolo/README.md

 # rsolo

-rsolo is a very simple shell-script which does "rsync && sudo chef-solo".
+rsolo is a simple shell-script which does "rsync && sudo chef-solo".

 ## Usage